Group size – How big are your groups?

 Trip/medical insurance – Do I really need to buy it?

 Because our trips are all-inclusive and completely pre-paid, we highly recommend that you think about trip insurance.
 Trip insurance covers unexpected circumstances.
 Many trip insurance policies also include medical expenses, emergency evacuation, and protection for baggage and personal possessions.
 Expect the unexpected!
-We suggest you contact CSA Travel Protection (1-800-348-9505) for a quote.
-You may also view their CSA Travel Protection Brochure & Pricing and see what might be the best fit for you.
+We suggest you check out https://www.Squaremouth.com for a quote.
+This site helps you compare policies side-by-side, so you can decide which policy fits your needs the best.
 The type of travel/medical insurance is pretty much up to you and dependent if you have other (existing) health/travel insurance policies (maybe even through your credit card).
 We do not sell trip insurance directly.